 The GED was designed to determine if the academic knowledge of the test taker meets (or exceeds) the skills and knowledge of the average high school senior.
 Since 1943, more than 17 million individuals have earned the GED credential.
 In this article, we provide a step-by-step guide on how to get a GED.

 If you are looking for GED printable practice tests, then you have come to the right place.
 The resources below offer GED practice test free no registration.
 Using sample questions to study for the GED is one of the most effective study techniques.
 When you study with practice worksheets you are able to get a feel for the format of the test, learn what areas you need to work on, improve your problem solving skills and focus your study efforts.

 Each state may impose its own GED eligibilty requirements, as well as testing fees.
 We have compiled a directory of state GED administration authorities for every state in the U.S. The GED testing administration is managed differently in each state, typically under one of the following departments/divisions: Department of Ed, Division of Adult Education, Board of Regents, Workforce Education, or Community College administration.
 Although their names may vary, one thing they do have in common is that they are the ultimate authority on GED policies and procedures.

-Try Test-Guide’s free GED practice tests or one of the other sample exams from our directory of free GED practice tests listed below.
+Try Test-Guide’s free GED practice tests or one of the study guides from our list of free study resources shown below.

 Taking a GED pre test is a great way to determine if you are ready to take the real GED.
 One of the main benefits of GED pre test questions is that they allow you to get used to the format of the actual test questions.
 Pre GED practice tests also help you to determine the areas you know and the areas that you are weak on.
 If you are looking for free GED pre tests, then Test-guide.com is here to help.
 Many prospective GED students wish to take a GED pretest to determine if they are ready to take the real GED test.
 The resources below offer GED practice test free with no registration.